 With limited funding and scant personnel, researchers are looking to the public for assistance collecting critical scientific data to further their research.
 In many cases, this data will provide important information to land managers, local, state and federal organizations, as well as nonprofit organizations, to help them make better informed conservation and management decisions.
-Naturedigger provides an important link between valuable citizen scientists and the organizations in need of their expertise and commitment, while also educating the public about the numerous issues we are facing in our natural world.
+Naturedigger provides an important link between valuable community scientists and the organizations in need of their expertise and commitment, while also educating the public about the numerous issues we are facing in our natural world.

-We hope that our personal commitment to providing free, quality, nature education will create a new generation of enthusiastic naturalists and citizen scientists, who share one very important goal: to conserve our natural world and spread the word.
+We hope that our personal commitment to providing free, quality, nature education will create a new generation of enthusiastic naturalists and community scientists, who share one very important goal: to conserve our natural world and spread the word.

 Our iOS Apps

 Naturedigger covers a variety of topics in our iOS apps, but all share the same goal: to provide free, quality, nature education to every age group.
 Click on an app icon below to learn about each app and download them free on the App Store.

 Naturedigger's founder, Tara Johnson, is a veteran environmental scientist and avid birder, who, throughout her 25-year career, has been employed in both private and public sectors.
-Naturedigger is a reflection of her interests, which include threatened and endangered species, invasive species, citizen science participation and nature education.
+Naturedigger is a reflection of her interests, which include threatened and endangered species, invasive species, community science participation and nature education.